10 Reasons Why Musicians Fail

 We will define success based on the commonly held view of what it takes to make it in music.
 This can be anything from getting a large following to being on a big stage of a festival.

-Whatever your goals for success are, let’s get down to the reasons why you’re going to fail.
+Whatever your goals for success are, let’s get down to the reasons why most musicians fail.

 There are some exceptions to these rules.
 For example, some artists have made it big overnight in the pop world.
 However, what may seem like an overnight success might not actually be the full truth.